wxcctechsummit/holcct2108/livelabs/Exercise1Analyzer.md

 ## Pre-requisite

-1. All previous labs completed
-2. Admin or supervisor credential with Analytics access in user profile
+1. Admin or supervisor credential with Analytics access in user profile
-3. Make sure to make few test calls and answered by the agent the day you attempting this lab (to ensure we have some data to analyze)
+2. Make sure to make few test calls and answered by the agent the day you attempting this lab (to ensure we have some data to analyze)

 # Exercise 1.1.
 Login into Analyzer and review dashboard reports